lzhalloran/t3a2-a-full-stack-app-part-a/README.md

 As a user I want to be able to include text, images and links in the posts I create

 #### Criteria
-- Support for text, images, liks and media attachements
+- Support for text, images, links and media attachments

 #### Dependencies
+- As User Story 6, plus
+- Support for embedded links and images, data saved in API, including links to images
+- Create post form support for inserting links, images, media attachments

 #### Revision History for User-08
 Version 1: ...